AlvaroJustus/DataScience/README.md

 avg / total       0.54      0.57      0.54       480
 ```

-* In this topic a **warning** is valid, The **GridSearchCV** code may take a long time to run, it works as a genetic algorithm that looks for the best parameters (user-selected) to minimize model errors.

 * Our focus adopted in this case, when working with classification models is the accuracy of the model.
 In the above case accuracy was 54%.
+To try to optimize this same model, we will use the GridSearchCV method of Scikit-Learn, it works as a genetic algorithm that looks for the best parameters (user-selected) to minimize model errors.
+In this topic a **warning** is valid, The **GridSearchCV** code may take a long time to run.

 ### Apply GSCV (GridSearchCV) on SVMC